ayan878/Namaste-React/Episode-2-Igniting App/theoery.md

 Ans: A dependency which have their own dependencies.
 Transitive dependencies are dependencies that are required by another dependency of your project.
 In other words, when you install a package that your project depends on, that package may in turn depend on other packages.

+## Another way to get into our app is node module .it is hosted over npm also.

+## Q: Why CDN link is not prefer to bring react and React and ReactDOM.
+Ans: Fetching a data from CDN link is takes coslty operation. while form node module is easy to get data because it  have react inside the directory